-Recorded in New York City on September 4th 1922 featuring Phil Napoleon cornet, Miff Mole trombone, Loring McMurray alto sax, John Cali banjo, Frank Signorelli piano, and Jack Roth drums.
+Recorded in New York City on September 4th 1922 featuring Phil Napoleon cornet, Miff Mole trombone, Loren McMurray alto sax, John Cali banjo, Frank Signorelli piano, and Jack Roth drums.

 *"Oogie Oogie Wa Wa (Won't You Be My Little Eskimo)" was composed by Archie Gottler, with words by Grant Clarke and Edgar Leslie.

-The "California Thumpers", originally a contingent of the "Eddie Elkins' Orchestra" led by Loring McMurray, were replaced by a studio band for this session.
+The "California Thumpers", originally a contingent of the "Eddie Elkins' Orchestra" led by Loren McMurray, were replaced by a studio band for this session.